-One of the greatest assets of mobile PKI and Gemalto Mobile ID is the ability to extend smart card based national eID schemes.
+One of the greatest assets of mobile PKI and Gemalto Mobile ID is the ability to extend smart card based national eID and digital identity schemes.
 Gemalto Mobile ID enables governments to put the citizen electronic ID into every pocket that can hold a mobile phone.

 Complementing the national eID card the mobile PKI SIM card adds the true mobility factor into the eGovernment services.
 Now citizens can access services from all over the world, the only thing needed is a working SMS connection.